Training Memristors For Reliable Computation

 About the Event

+The computation goals of the digital computing world has been segmented into different factions.
+The goals are no longer stemmed in a purely speed/performance standpoint but added requirements point to power awareness.
+This need for technological advancement has pushed researchers into a CMOS+X field whereby CMOS transistors are utilized with emerging device technology in a hybrid space to combine the best of both worlds.
+This dissertation focuses on a CMOS+Memristor approach to computation since memristors have been proposed for a large application space from digital memory and digital logic to neuromorphic and self-assembling circuits.
 Specifically three application spaces are investigated.
 The first is a neuromorphic approach whereby spike-timing-dependent-plasticity (STDP) can be combined with memristors in order to withstand noise in circuits.
 The second application is memory; specifically we show a procedure to program and erase a memristor memory.
 The third approach is an attempt to bridge higher level learning to a memristor crossbar therefore paving the way to realizing self-configurable circuits.
 The approach or training methodology is compared to Q-Learning to re-emphasize that reliably using memristors may require not knowing the precise resistance of each device but instead working with relative magnitudes of one device to another.

 Open to: Public